jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC framework for Node.js web applications.
-It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a tower of cards made out of 20 different packages.
+It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a house of cards made out of 20 different packages.

 Favoring convention over configuration, citizen's purpose is to handle server-side routing, view rendering, file serving, and caching, while providing some useful helpers to get you on your way.
 It takes the pain out of building a Node web app, but doesn't stop you from using native Node methods.

 Future plans include tight integration with client-side rendering through a custom JS library that shares MVC patterns between the client and server, but this will be optional.

-citizen is in beta.
+citizen is reliable, but the API is not yet stable.
+Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
 Your comments, criticisms, and (pull) requests are appreciated.
-Please see [Github](https://github.com/jaysylvester/citizen) for the complete readme. npmjs.com truncates it.
+Please see Github for [the complete readme](https://github.com/jaysylvester/citizen), because npmjs.com truncates it.

 ## Benefits